vincentvella/vscode-graphql-schema-linter/README.md

-# Graphql Schema Linter for VSCode
+# Graphql Schema Linter for Gopuff

-This VSCode extension allows you to lint your GraphQL schema files using the [graphql-schema-linter](https://github.com/cjoudrey/graphql-schema-linter) library directly within the editor.
+This VSCode extension allows you to lint your GraphQL schema files using the [graphql-schema-linter](https://github.com/vincentvella/graphql-schema-linter) library directly within the editor.
 The extension is activated when the graphql-schema-linter library is installed in your currently open workspace.

 ![screenshot](assets/screenshot.png)